-In addition to the above list of courses, those who select the nonthesis option are required to complete the following two courses.
-3 credits Hospitality Technology Internship Hospitality Industry Project HRIM 664 HRIM 668 3 credits
+In addition to the above list of courses, those who select the non-thesis option are required to complete the following two courses.

+HRIM 664 Hospitality Technology Internship 3 credits HRIM 668 Hospitality Industry Project 3 credits

 As part of the Hospitality Industry Project course, non-thesis candidates are expected to compile a portfolio of their completed projects and make an oral presentation before a panel of two faculty and three - four members of the HRIM Information Technology Advisory Board or other hospitality technology professionals.